monitoring

 Mitigation

-First, check what architectures are supported by the image.
-You can use the following command:
+1. Check what architectures are supported by the image:

 $ podman manifest inspect your-registry/your-image:latest

-If the image is multi architecture manifest (fat manifest), it will include the manifests field, which is a list of architectures supported by the image.
-If the image is not a multi architecture manifest, you will need to find out what is its architecture.
+If the image is a multi-architecture manifest (“fat manifest”), it includes the manifests field, which is a list of architectures supported by the image.
+If the image is not a multi-architecture manifest, you need to find out what is its architecture.

-Then, edit the HyperConverged CR, to add the missing ssp.kubevirt.io/dict.architectures annotation.
+1. Edit the HyperConverged CR to add the missing ssp.kubevirt.io/dict.architectures annotation.

-If the image does not support any of the architectures supported by the cluster, you will need to either rebuild the image for one or more of the architectures supported by the cluster, or remove the DICT from the HyperConverged CR.
+1. If the image does not support any of the architectures supported by the cluster, rebuild the image for one or more of the architectures supported by the cluster, or remove the DICT from the HyperConverged CR.

 If you cannot resolve the issue, see the following resources: